Mings slams 'nonsense' offside rule after Man City defeat | Goal.com

 Tyrone Mings has slammed what he sees as a "nonsense" offside rule after Aston Villa's loss to Manchester City on Wednesday.

-Villa were beaten 2-0 on Wednesday, with Bernardo Silva opening the scoring after 79 minutes.
+Villa were beaten 2-0 on Wednesday, with Bernardo Silva opening the scoring after 79 minutes before Gabriel Jesus added a late penalty.

-The goal was a controversial one, though, as midfielder Rodri came from an offside position to steal the ball from centre-back Tyrone Mings after a header from Silva.
+The first goal was a controversial one, though, as midfielder Rodri came from an offside position to steal the ball from Mings after a header from Silva.

 Rodri then passed the ball back to the Portugal international, who went on to fire past Emiliano Martinez, prompting protests from Villa boss Dean Smith.